arjan-tools/docs/docs.md

 ## Lighthouse 6 score

-Google recently recalculated the score of what they consdier a healthy fast site.
+Google recently recalculated the score of what they consider a fast healthy site.
 The new LCP metric was introduced and the score weights and metrics were changed.
 For more information check out Google’s [Web Vitals](https://web.dev/vitals/)

 | Audit                                                                  | Weight |
 | ---------------------------------------------------------------------- | ------ |